jrenaud90/TidalPy/Documentation/material_x/index.md

 ## Scope

 The analytic models are isothermal.
 They accept a temperature for interface uniformity and currently ignore it, so thermal expansion is not part of the density they return.
-Phase transitions, composition gradients within a layer, and self-consistent thermal structure are all outside the module.
-The interpolated model is the escape hatch: a density profile computed by any external tool, including a full mineral-physics package, can be loaded as a table and used exactly like an analytic law.
+Phase transitions, composition gradients within a layer, and self-consistent thermal structure are not currently implemented.

+However, TidalPy includes an interpolated EOS model.
+This allows density (and viscoelastic properties) to be computed by any external tool, including a full mineral-physics package, which is then loaded as a table and used exactly like an analytic law.

 ## References